I’m a storyteller.

 I'm also a scrappy entrepreneur.
 As much a lifestyle change as it was a fresh challenge, I took a planned-pause from the "known" to try my hand at the "unknown."
 I dove into entrepeneurship and launched my own BYOB painting party business in the Lehigh Valley, PA.
 After three action-packed years of managing, marketing, instructing, funding, building and learning, my studio was acquired by Painting with a Twist (the industry leader), which long story short, now means that I can again focus 100% on what I love and do best.
 Design.

-On a personal note, I live with my wife, two sons and two cats (Vincent and Jules).
-I practice Transcendental Meditation and Kickboxing, I collect all things pop culture, I follow Philly sports, and love zipping around town in my Mini Countryman.
+On a personal note, I live with my wife, two sons and two cats (Vincent and Jules) in Pennsylvania and practice Transcendental Meditation and kickboxing.
+I love books and collect all things pop culture, I follow Philly sports and love zipping around town in my Mini Countryman.
 But most of all, I just love solving problems.

 Thanks for looking.
 Now let's start talking!